-AIRFARE: Our flights specialist estimates the cost of the airfare to be approximately $1,500 Canadian departing Vancouver to Rome via Amsterdam with KLM & returning from Venice via Amsterdam with KLM.
-PLEASE NOTE THIS IS AN ESTIMATE FROM VANCOUVER AND IS ONLY VALID AT THE TIME OF POSTING
+AIRFARE: Our flights specialist estimates the cost of the airfare to be approximately $1,500 Canadian departing Vancouver to Rome (FCO) via Amsterdam with KLM & returning from Venice (VCE) via Amsterdam with KLM.
+PLEASE NOTE THAT THIS IS AN ESTIMATE FROM VANCOUVER AND IS ONLY VALID AT THE TIME OF POSTING.You do NOT have to come to Vancouver to join this tour.

 The Food in Italy!

 This tour is not suitable if you need walking assistance in the form of walking sticks or canes.
-You must be in reasonably good shape to enjoy this tour – there is a lot of walking and exploring through the back streets of old historic towns where our bus cannot travel.
-We will spend a lot of our time exploring by walking over cobbled streets and uneven surfaces.
+You must be in reasonably good shape to enjoy this tour – there is a lot of walking and exploring through the back streets of old historic towns where our bus cannot enter.
+We spend a lot of our time exploring by walking over cobbled streets and around archaeological sites.
 Please ensure you wear comfortable walking shoes as some of our walking tours can take up to 3 hours.

 Limited to 16 people + Norman & Julie Bruce